Three Amigos: Box office

 ¡Three Amigos! was released on December 12, 1986, and grossed approximately $39.4 million domestically.
+While overseas grosses are unavailable, Landis said that the film performed better outside America.

 Critical response

-On Rotten Tomatoes the film holds an approval rating of 45% based on 42 reviews and an average rating of 5.2/10.
+On Rotten Tomatoes the film holds an approval rating of 44% based on 43 reviews and an average rating of 5.3/10.
 The site's critical consensus reads, "Three Amigos! stars a trio of gifted comedians and has an agreeably silly sense of humor, but they're often adrift in a dawdling story with too few laugh-out-loud moments."
 On Metacritic it has a weighted average score of 52 out of 100 based on 13 reviews, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film an average grade "B" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film one star out of four, writing, "The ideas to make Three Amigos into a good comedy are here, but the madness is missing."
 Janet Maslin of The New York Times wrote that it was "likable" but lacked a "distinctive style", though certain jokes are crafted with "enjoyable sophistication".
 Caroline Wetsbrook of Empire awarded the film three out of five stars and wrote that it was "good-natured enough to sustain its ultimately thin premise".

-Neil McNally of the website Den of Geek called it a cult film that was "unfairly overlooked" when first released and praised the performances of Martin, Chase, and Short; the comedic timing of Landis's direction; and Bernstein's "sweeping, majestic" score.
+Neil McNally of the website Den of Geek called it a cult film that was "unfairly overlooked" when first released and praised the performances of Martin, Chase and Short; the comedic timing of Landis' direction; and Bernstein's "sweeping, majestic" score.
 The film was ranked 79th on Bravo's list of the "100 Funniest Movies".